Coronation of Bokassa I and Catherine: Ceremony

 At 10:15, the coronation ceremony began.
 The first to enter the hall were two guardsmen in military uniforms of the Napoleonic era who carried the national flag and the imperial standard to the end of the carpet.
 They then stood with the flags on either side of the platform where the thrones were located.
 After the guardsmen followed the Crown Prince.
 The boy was dressed in a white, military-parade uniform with a golden braid and a ribbon over his shoulder, and a white cap on his head.
 Next, Catherine appeared in the hall.
 A mantle was fastened on top of her dress, and a golden, laurel-like wreath adorned her head.
 The Empress was accompanied by ladies-in-waiting in pink and white evening dresses and wide-brimmed hats, who supported the long train of her dress until she reached her throne.

 Before Bokassa himself entered the hall, the naval orchestra went silent.
 A voice from the loudspeaker announced to drumming: Sa Majesté, Bokassa Premier, l'empereur de Centrafrique.
 Accompanied by the sounds of an imperial march, the Emperor appeared on the carpet, dressed in a white toga with a belt having five stripes of the colors of the national flag.
 A wide ribbon was draped over Bokassa's shoulder, white antelope skin gloves covered his hands, and his head was decorated with a golden wreath, crafted in ancient Roman style.
 Accompanied by his escort, cameramen and photographers, he climbed onto the platform to his throne, after which the guardsmen handed him attributes of imperial power: a sword and a 2 m sceptre, which Bokassa took in his right hand.
 Then several pairs of guardsmen brought a long velvet mantle to the throne, and one of them put it on the Emperor.
 After this, Bokassa himself placed the crown on his head.
 The audience responded with applause.
 To complete it the ceremony, the Emperor publicly took the oath to the Central African people (speaking in French):

+Nous, Bokassa Ier, empereur de Centrafrique, par la volonté du peuple centrafricain, uni au sein du parti politique national, le Mouvement pour l'évolution sociale de l'Afrique noire, jurons et promettons solennellement, devant le peuple, devant l'Humanité tout entière, et devant l'histoire, de tout mettre en œuvre pour veiller scrupuleusement à la saine application de la Constitution de l'Empire centrafricain, pour garantir l'indépendance nationale, l'intégrité du territoire centrafricain, ainsi que le respect des accords, des traités, et pour servir la nation centrafricaine conformément aux idéaux sacrés du parti politique national.

 We, Bokassa I, the Emperor of Central Africa, by the will of the Central African people ... solemnly swear and promise – before the people, before all mankind and before history – to do everything possible to protect the Constitution, protect national independence and territorial integrity ... and serve the Central African people in accordance with the sacred ideals of the national political party.